sebkaster/CarND-LaneLines-P1/writeup.md

 #### 3. Grayscale Transform

-The resulting image is converted into gray scaled image in order to detect shapes.
-In a greyscale image the value of each pixel is a single sample representing only an amount of light,
+The resulting image is converted into gray scaled image in order to detect shapes, see Fig. 5.
+In a greyscale image the value of each pixel is a single sample representing the amount of light.

 ![Example Image](examples/grayscaled.jpg)
+**Figure 4** - Grayscale Image

 #### 4. Gaussian Smoothing